[?] Subscribe To This Site

 Causes of High Blood Pressure

-high blood pressure
+having blood pressure checked

 Blood pressure is the force that is exerted by the blood on the surface of the inner walls of the blood vessels as the heart pumps the blood around the arteries.

-But variations between 100-160 mmHg over 60-90mmHg can be considered normal as blood pressure values depend on many factors such as age, obesity, inherited tendency on heart disease and important lifestyle factors such as diet, smoking, exercise, emotional stress, etc.
+But variations between 100-160 mmHg over 60-90 mmHg can be considered normal as blood pressure values depend on many factors such as age, obesity, inherited tendency on heart disease and important lifestyle factors such as diet, smoking, exercise, emotional stress, etc.

 However, if the systolic reading repeatedly exceeds 160mmHg, or the diastolic pressure is consistently above 95mmHg, then the person may have high blood pressure or hypertension.